Yurii-Buhryn/play-akka-cluster-websocket-chat/README.md

 Multiroom scalable chat based on Play Framework 2 (Java) and Akka cluster

 This this sample of integration a play framework 2 app (java) with akka cluster.
-It's provide a possibility to add new play node for scale system. when a new node added all node in the cluster share chat messages, no matter which node receives the message.
+It's provide a possibility to add new play node for scale system. when a new node added all nodes in the cluster share chat messages, no matter which node receives the message.

 run node1: